 Claudio Migliorelli

-My work is focused on the broad area of kernel fuzzing and my research interests vary from operating systems to kernel security and micro-architectural attacks.
+My work is focused on the broad area of kernel security and hardening.
 In the past, I worked on kernel-level rootkits, specifically on those not modifying kernel-level data structures (e.g., using hardware facilities).
+I work with the Linux kernel on a daily basis, and I've been doing so for the last 4/5 years.
+It started as a hobby, and then became my job.

 I use Emacs and I’m a strong supporter of open-source software.
 I run Linux and I developed some patches for the kernel that have been accepted and merged into the Linux kernel’s source tree (see kernel contributions).